blocklet/media-kit/.aigne/doc-smith/docs/guides.md

 # Guides

-This section provides practical, task-oriented guides to help you implement common features and customizations.
-These tutorials will walk you through various scenarios, whether you are using the `@blocklet/uploader` component with an existing service like the Media Kit, or building a custom upload handler with `@blocklet/uploader-server`.
+Welcome to the Guides section.
+Here you'll find practical, task-oriented walkthroughs to help you implement common features and customizations for the uploader.
+These guides build on the concepts introduced in the [Getting Started](./getting-started.md) section, providing step-by-step instructions for real-world scenarios.

-It's important to note that `@blocklet/uploader` is a standalone frontend component and does not require `@blocklet/uploader-server`.
-The server package is intended for developers who need to implement their own backend file processing and storage logic.
+These guides cover both the frontend `@blocklet/uploader` component and optional backend customizations with `@blocklet/uploader-server`.
+Remember, the frontend component can work independently, while the backend package is used for adding custom server-side upload handling and enabling remote sources.

 <x-cards data-columns="2">
   <x-card data-title="Configuring Plugins" data-icon="lucide:settings-2" data-href="/guides/configuring-plugins">